cloudmesh-community/sp19-222-89/project-report/report.md

 # S-cone Classification Using REST Services and Machine Learning

-:warning: in review
-:o: basepath in yaml file not in cloudmesh domain, also app is not a good name as ambiguous and not specific to your project, change yaml and code

 | Brandon Fischer, Ryan Danehy
 | bfisch9@iu.edu, rdanehy@iu.edu
 | Indiana University Bloomington